 Wires do not usually have insulation or jacketing like cables do, although some wires may have basic insulation for safety and performance.
 More often, wire insulation is provided separately by conduits, raceways, or other confinements when installed.

 Cables have additional layers and components depending on performance specifications, such as insulation over individual wires, foam or tape separators between wires, metallic shielding or braided screens, and the main external jacket holding components in place.
-This layered build provides cables with much greater capabilities than uninsulated wires, in terms of data speeds, EMI reduction, and environmental protection.
+This layered build provides cables with much greater capabilities than uninsulated wires in terms of data speeds, EMI reduction, and environmental protection.

-Conductors
+3. Conductors

-Cables may also utilize copper or aluminum conductors but additionally include options like tin-plated copper or silver-coated copper for specialized applications.
+Cables may also utilize copper or aluminium conductors but additionally include options like tin-plated copper or silver-coated copper for specialized applications.
 The choice comes down to balancing conductivity, corrosion resistance, flexibility, weight, and cost factors for the cable’s operating conditions.

-Usage Ratings
+4. Usage Ratings

 Wires are used for lower power applications, control circuits, instruments, and other light electrical connections, transmitting from a few volts up to 600-1000 V. Maximum safe ampacity ratings for wires would be around 50 A or less.
 Temperature, insulation type, and conductor size influence capacities.

 Cables accommodate much higher transmission ratings, larger power loads, and data rates.
-Cables have increased ampacity well over 2000A, operating voltages over 230 kV, and data transfer reaching 100 Gbps on modern fiber optic and ethernet cable technology.
+Cables have increased ampacity well over 2000A, operating voltages over 230 kV, and data transfer reaching 100 Gbps on modern fibre optic and ethernet cable technology.

-In summary
+In Summary

 Here we have compared wires and cables in simple points: